electrode-io/car-buying/FAQ.md

 Please verify your npm version.
 If you are under npm@5.4.x, please either downgrade to npm@5.3.x or a more stable version npm@5.5.x.

-## What tools can we use when developing this car-buying app?
+## What debugging tools can we use when developing the car-buying app?

 You can use Electrode [webpack-reporter](https://github.com/electrode-io/electrode/tree/master/packages/electrode-webpack-reporter).
-Electrode Webpack Reporter is a HTML based reporter for webpack-dev-server.
+Electrode Webpack Reporter is an HTML based reporter for webpack-dev-server.
 While you are developing, you may see some error messages in your terminal saying:

 ```
 webpack bundle is now VALID but has ERRORS